How to nail your brand photography style like a pro

 Use filters & similar image suggestions

-Found an almost perfect pic?
-But you need a different angle?
-Some stock libraries allow you to search for similar images or even more photos by the same photographers or models, giving you the chance to find pictures of a similar style across your project.
+Find an almost perfect pic, but the angle is all wrong?
+Some stock libraries will enable you to search for similar images or even more photos by the same photographers or models, allowing you to find pictures of a similar style across your project.

 a beer is poured into a glass, with the can sat next to it.
 Photographed on a black background